 - 1. Central Energy Facility Improvements: CMU has completed three major system improvements at the central plant totaling \$4M.
-These projects included projects to upgrade controls for four boilers and the gas turbine, the installation of a new absorption chiller plus heavy maintenance of the gas turbine. - 2.
-Storm System Upgrades: The Federal Emergency Management Agency, through the Michigan State Police, Homeland Security Division, has awarded CMU a nationally competitive Pre-Disaster Mitigation grant for a project valued at \$497K.
+These projects included projects to upgrade controls for four boilers and the gas turbine, the installation of a new absorption chiller plus heavy maintenance of the gas turbine. - Storm System Upgrades: The Federal Emergency Management Agency, through the Michigan State Police, Homeland Security Division, has awarded CMU a nationally competitive Pre-Disaster Mitigation grant for a project valued at \$497K.
 A storm water pump station was installed at the Student Activities Center, and additional storm water storage projects were completed as part of the Center for Integrated Health Studies. - 3.
-Although the campus network is currently running well and is reliable, IT strategic planning has determined a need for approximately \$14 million in deferred maintenance investment across the CMU network by FY24.
+Although the campus network is currently running well and is reliable, IT strategic planning has determined a need for approximately \$14 million in deferred maintenance investment across the CMU network.
+A project recently began to replace out-of-date network equipment, and the installation will be completed by December 2025.
+This will resolve campus network deferred maintenance issues.